 In 2018, Gillette Stadium hosted the NCAA Men's Lacrosse Championships.

-In 2018, the attendance record set in 2002 at Gillette Stadium was broken by the MLS Cup in Atlanta at Mercedes-Benz Stadium.
+In 2018, the attendance record set by Gillette Stadium in 2002 for the largest stand-alone MLS post-season crowd was broken by the MLS Cup in Atlanta at Mercedes-Benz Stadium.

-In the 2018 season, Gillette Stadium hosted a Divisional Round game, as the Patriots defeated the Los Angeles Chargers by a score of 41-28 on the way to winning Super Bowl LIII.
+In the 2018 season, Gillette Stadium hosted a Divisional Round game, where the Patriots defeated the Los Angeles Chargers.

-Through 2018, Gillette Stadium served as a part-time home venue for higher attendance UMass football games.
+Through 2018, Gillette Stadium served as a part-time home venue for higher attendance UMass Minutemen football games.

-On February 15, 2019, the Premier Lacrosse League announced that Boston would be the first city on the schedule for the 2019 season, with games at Gillette Stadium.
+On February 15, 2019, the Premier Lacrosse League announced that Boston would be the first city on the schedule for the 2019 season and that Gillette Stadium would be the venue to host the league on June 1 and 2.

 On June 2, 2019, Gillette Stadium hosted a handful of games for the Women's Professional Lacrosse League to start their 2019 season.

-Gillette Stadium hosted the NFL's nationally televised primetime season-opening game in 2019, when the Patriots unveiled their championship banners from Super Bowls XXXVI, XXXVIII, XXXIX, XLIX, LI, and LIII.
+In 2019, Gillette Stadium hosted the NFL's nationally televised primetime season-opening game, where the Patriots unveiled their Super Bowl LIII championship banner.

-In Tom Brady's final game as a Patriot in 2019, they were upset by the Tennessee Titans in the First Round of the playoffs with a loss of 20-13.
+In Tom Brady's final game as a Patriot in 2019, the Tennessee Titans upset the Patriots in the First Round of the playoffs at Gillette Stadium.

-In 2020, the Premier Lacrosse League season was put on pause due to the COVID-19 pandemic, and the league scrapped their 2020 schedule.
+In 2020, the Premier Lacrosse League (PLL) was planning on returning to Gillette Stadium for the season, but the COVID-19 pandemic put the season on pause and the league scrapped their 2020 schedule.

 From January 18, 2021, Gillette Stadium was used as a mass distribution site for the COVID-19 vaccine.

-On June 14, 2021, Gillette Stadium's use as a mass distribution site for the COVID-19 vaccine concluded, with a total of 610,283 shots administered.
+On June 14, 2021, Gillette Stadium concluded its operations as a mass distribution site for the COVID-19 vaccine, administering a total of 610,283 shots.

-On December 10, 2021, a $225 million renovation project for Gillette Stadium was announced, including a new video board and lighthouse.
+On December 10, 2021, a $225 million renovation project for Gillette Stadium was announced.

-In January 2022, construction began on the $225 million renovation project for Gillette Stadium.
+In January 2022, construction began on the $225 million renovation project at Gillette Stadium.

 Prior to the 2022 season, the Gillette Stadium logo was painted on the field.

-In September 2023, the $225 million renovation project at Gillette Stadium was completed.
+In September 2023, the $225 million renovation project at Gillette Stadium was completed, featuring a new video board, lighthouse, and hospitality spaces.

-Entering the 2023 season, the Patriots had an all-time playoff record of 19-4 at the stadium.
+Entering the 2023 season, the Patriots had an all-time playoff record of 19-4 at Gillette Stadium.

-In 2023, Gillette Stadium was selected as the neutral site for the annual Army-Navy Game.
+In 2023, Gillette Stadium served as a neutral site for the annual Army–Navy Game.

-On April 27, 2024, Gillette Stadium's soccer attendance record was broken during a regular season match between the Revolution and Inter Miami CF, drawing 65,612 spectators.
+On April 27, 2024, the soccer attendance record was broken during a regular season match between the Revolution and Inter Miami CF, drawing 65,612 spectators.

 On June 12, 2024, a Hall of Fame Induction Ceremony for former quarterback Tom Brady was hosted at Gillette Stadium.

-In September 2010, Gillette and the Patriots announced an extension of their partnership, including naming rights to the stadium, through the 2031 season.
+In September 2010, Gillette and the Patriots announced that their partnership, including naming rights to the stadium, would extend through the 2031 season.

 Tom Brady is a former American football quarterback widely considered...